Ivan Walsh

 Ivan Alexander Walsh (29 December 1924 – 12 May 2005) was an association football player who represented New Zealand at international level as a forward.
 He was also a first-class cricketer.

 Football career

 Walsh was born in 1924 at Dunedin and was educated at the Christian Brothers School there.
-He played soccer for the Northern Club in the city and by 1948 was playing for the Otago representative side.
+He played soccer for Northern AFC in the city and by 1948 was playing for the Otago representative side.

 Walsh scored on his full New Zealand debut in a 6–4 win over New Caledonia on 22 September 1951 and ended his international playing career with four official A-international caps and four goals to his credit, scoring a hat-trick in his final appearance, a 9–0 win over New Hebrides on 4 October 1951.

 Cricket career

 Walsh also played cricket at a representative level.
 A right-arm medium paced bowler, he played for the North East Valley club in Dunedin alongside his brother Brian.
 Considered "one of the most promising medium-paced bowlers" that Otago had "had for some years" with "exceptional promise", he played three times for Otago in the Plunket Shield.
 He made his debut for the side in January 1949, opening the bowling and taking seven wickets, including a five-wicket haul in the first innings, against Wellington at Carisbrook.

 The Otago Daily Times felt that he was the "find of the match" and it was expected that he would become one of the "mainstays" of the Otago side in future seasons.
 After taking seven wickets against Southland in a non-first-class match in December 1949, Walsh was included in the Otago side for the season's Shield matches in 1949–50.
 He played in the first two matches but took only one wicket and was left out of the side for the final Shield match of the season against Canterbury.
 He was not selected in the Otago practice squad later in the season and did not regain his place in the side in future seasons.